 - The tools are always cleaned with cotton-tipped swabs saturated with ethanol or acetone.

 Principle of Comparison of Tool Marks

 Practically, it is impossible to manufacture two tools that are exactly alike.
 Most of the tools used in crime are not manufactured under controlled conditions.
 As a result, they frequently exhibit both gross and microscopic distinctions.
 Their frequent use causes wear, dents, and other damage.
 Reshaping tools will add new characteristics or change existing ones, allowing the tools to be distinguished from one another.

 Preparation of Test Marks

 It is very difficult to reproduce test marks of the tool even if they are made of similar materials, in a similar manner, and with a corresponding position and portion of the tool.
 It is, therefore, essential to pay utmost care and attention while making proper standards.
 The test marks are made on a soft material so that the tool edge does not get altered.
 When the original mark is in wood, paint, or soft metal, the standard should be made with the same material.
-When the original mark is on hard metal, such as steel, it is not desirable to use the same material as standard.
-In such cases lead or tin sheet may be used for test marks.
+When the original mark is on hard metal, such as steel, using the same material as standard is not desirable.
+Lead or tin sheets may be used for test marks in such cases.